xuchen66/sphinx-emdocs/source/setup-simple-electronic-logbook.rst

 The program can be found in `https://elog.psi.ch/elog/
 <https://elog.psi.ch/elog/>`_.
 It is open source and can be installed on
 Linux, Windows, MacOS and FreeBSD.
-It doesn't reply on any existing web server.
+It doesn't rely on any existing web server.
 Instead, it comes with its own web server **elogd** running as a daemon style.
 It has a built-in very simple database.
 Here is a snapshot of the program main interface for our intranet access.